-FULL ACRE FULL PRICE
+FULL PRICE

 Suddenly - almost without warning - the land boom is on in New Mexico.
-All at once Americans have discovered the "Land of Enchantment"... and homes and ranch-ettes are springing up on lush verdant tracts which until now were enormous ranches.
+All at once Americans have discovered the "Land of Enchantment"... and homes and ranchettes are springing up on lush verdant tracts which until now were enormous ranches.

-ettes are springing up on this vertiant tracts which until now were enormous ranches.
+ettes are springing up on lush verdant tracts which until now were enormous ranches.
 And especially is this true of the lovely valleys surrounding Albuquerque, the queen of New Mexico.
 This exciting city is bursting at the seams and homes are spilling out in all directions.
-Albuquerque has become America's "7th fastest growing city" - and
+Albuquerque has become America's "7th fastest growing city" - and is picking up speed at an astounding tempo.

-In all oncertains include a stounding tempo.
 Astounding?
 Please consider: In 1940 Albuquerque had less than 36,000 people.
 By 1950 it had soared to 97,000.
+And in the last 10 years it has rocketed to more than 260 0001 than 260,000!

+By 1950 it had soared to 97,000.
 And in the last 10 years it has rocketed to more than 260,000!
 There are so many reasons for this fantastic rate of growth.
-Nowhere in America There are so many reasons for this fantastic rate of growth.
 Nowhere in America is there land more beautiful than the rich valleys that rim Albuquerque.
-The climate is possibly without equal in all of Anerica - a summertime of balmy sunny days and bracing nights - blanket-sleeping nights; and in the winter equally sunny days - shirt-sleeve weather.
+The climate is possibly without equal in all of America - a summertime of balmy sunny days' and bracing nights - blanket-sleeping nights; and in the winter equally sunny days' and bracing nights - blanket-sleeping nights; and in the winter equally sunny days' and bracing nights - blanket-sleeping nights; and in the winter equally sunny days' a shirt-sleeve weather.
 Health?
-This is a region whose mildness and purity of climate have given new life to people from all parts of our land - where, in respiratory ail-ments alone, thousands of cures have been miraculously achieved by the mild weather, the dry air, the abundant sunshine, the low humidity.
+This is a region whose mildness and purity of climate have given new life to people from all parts of our land - where, in respiratory ailments alone, thousands of cures have been miraculously achieved by the mild weather, the dry air, the abundant sunshine, the low humidity.
 In the words of the Encyclopedia Brittanica the Albuquerque region is "a health resort"!
-And what about sports, enter-tainment, activities, opportunity?
-In the lofty close-by mountains are fishing, swiming, hunting.
+And what about sports, entertainment, activities, opportunity?
+In the lofty close-by mountains are fishing, swimming, hunting.
 Skiers wear shorts.
 Golf is played the year 'round.
 Albuquerque itself is crammed with magnificent shops, theatres, churches, schools - including the University of New Mexico with 7000 enrolled students, bright new college buildings and modern football stadium.
-Albuquerque has the 5th busiest airport in the United States. wersity of New Mexico with root and students, bight new college buildings and modern football stadium.
 Albuquerque has the 5th busiest airport in the United States.
 Its industry and employment potential are boundless.
-Its 3 television channels and 9

-Its industry and employment potential are boundless.
-Its 3 television channels and 9 radio stations, its opportunties in land ownership, jobs, small business; its sunniness, its freshness and sparkle - all of these mark the personality of a great city.
+Its 3 television channels and 9 riadio stations, its opportunities in land ownership, jobs, small business; its sunniness, its freshness and sparkle - all of these mark the personality of a great city.
 The wonder is not that Albuquerque is growing so rapidly.
-The wonder is that one can still buy a lovely piece of land close to the city at so low a price as \$395 an acrel All you have to do is to take a look at the six cities which in all of America have grown even faster than Albuquerque.
-What would you have to pay for an acre of comparable land only 39 miles from their shops and theaters?
+The wonder is that one can still buy a lovel piece of land close to the city at so low a price as \$395 an acrel All you have to do is to take a look at the six cities which in all of America have grown even faster than Albuquerque.
+What would you have to pay for an acre of comparable land land only 39 miles from their shops and theaters?